-The decision to wind-up a museum’s governing body depends on whether the governing body’s remit is solely about the museum offer or whether it has a broader remit.
+The decision to wind-up a museum’s governing body depends on whether the governing body’s remit is solely about the museum offer, or whether it has a broader remit.

 The trustees/directors of the governing body need to be fully aware of all their personal liabilities and risks.
 Depending on the constitutional form the level of these risks will vary.
 The governing body members should have been made aware of these liabilities and risks, via a regularly reviewed risk register, when they were inducted to their role.

-OSCR’s four steps to winding up:
+OSCR’s four steps to winding up are:

 - Look at remaining assets